mindphluxnet/C19ClickerServerEmulator/readme.md

 # What works - and what doesn't

 * User accounts: working.
 New users get a new account created automatically.
+Now uses Steam to get an UDID.
 * User login: working.
 * User rename: working.
 * Leaderboards: working so far but probably needs more development.
 * Categories: working, but numbers are completely made up.
 * Tasks: working, but only placeholder data is sent.
+Updating tasks on the server side should work now, but untested.
 * Cards: partially working, but missing data.
 * Advancement: not working.